-But did you know that the Dominican Republic is more than a resort destination?
-It is a beacon of history intrinsic to the Western hemisphere as we know it, and a culture that despite being small in size has an enormous impact globally.
-In fact, as the first country to be colonized and enslaved by Europeans, the Dominican Republic is actually the birthplace of the “Latino” identity as we know it today!
+Did you know that the Dominican Republic is more than a resort destination?
+It is a beacon of history intrinsic to the Western hemisphere as we know it.
+Our Dominican culture, despite being small in size, has an enormous impact globally.
+In fact, as the first country to be invaded and enslaved by Europeans, the Dominican Republic is actually the birthplace of the “Latino” identity as we know it today!

 That said, we have compiled some important must-knows about Dominican culture, history, and traditions that will help contextualize your Dominican experience!
 From etiquette to spirituality, we got you covered.
 Now let’s get started…

-Before either of these European colonizers arrived on the land, however, it was inhabited by indigenous Arawak and Carib people, today known as the “Taino” people.
+Before the European invasion, the island was inhabited by indigenous Arawak and Carib people, today known as the “Taino” people.

 1916 – The First American Invasion